cedrickchee/llama/README.md

 Code walkthrough: [notebooks](./notebooks/).

 This shows how you can get it running on 1x A100 40GB GPU.
 The code is outdated though.
-It' using the original model version from MetaAI.
+It's using the original model version from MetaAI.

 For bleeding edge things, follow the below quick start.